 In this process of striking off or dissolving companies that have not filed accounts it is implicitly assumed that the non-provision of accounts means that a company has stopped trading.
 There is, however, no reason to think that this is actually true – it is simply assumed to be the case.
 But the result is an extraordinary aberration: the company might have legally ceased to exist and therefore have no further obligation to file accounts or tax returns, but unless it has a very observant bank there is no reason why being dissolved means it has to actually stop trading.
 Indeed, a struck-off company provides an almost perfect opportunity for trading in the shadow economy.
 There may be tens of thousands of companies trading in this way: we just don’t know and no one asks.

 In addition, at least 374,000 companies filed dormant company accounts in 2010–11, implying they had undertaken no trading of any sort during the course of that year.
 Some of those companies were undoubtedly dormant, but HMRC takes very few steps to verify this, usually checking with such companies only once every five years.
-This laxness can be abused.
+This laxness can be exploited.
 As Global Witness has reported, some UK companies that claim to be dormant actually have billions of dollars passing through their accounts with none of it being reported, which is required by law.

 The simple fact is that UK companies are not just lightly regulated, they are for all practical purposes not regulated at all, and significant cuts in staffing at Companies House, which is tasked with what little regulation there is, has not helped.
 This is likely to be a major reason why so few companies pay corporation tax, which has effectively become a voluntary donations system.
 There is a simple way to tackle this.
-It would require a change of attitude by politicians on the issue of regulation and a belief by government that proper regulation is fundamental to creating a level playing field for honest businesses to operate on, where they cannot be undermined by those abusing and cheating the system.
+It would require a change of attitude by politicians on the issue of regulation and a belief by government that proper regulation is fundamental to creating a level playing field for honest businesses to operate on, where they cannot be undermined by those manipulating the system.
 That would necessitate more staff at Companies House and a shift of emphasis towards regulating businesses rather than processing the returns of those companies who choose to comply with the law.

 A more fundamental reform is needed too.
 This was proposed in a House of Commons bill presented by Caroline Lucas in 2011.
 I assisted her with that bill.
 If enacted it would have required banks to report the opening and closing of all bank accounts for companies operating in the UK to HM Revenue & Customs and Companies House.
 This would inform HMRC which companies were likely to be trading, so focusing resources on the right targets.
 The banks would also have had to say who was really running the company, as indicated by their account opening procedures, and where those people were located, so that those shadowy registered office addresses which have allowed too many companies to hide from regulation could be eliminated from the regulatory system.
 HM Revenue & Customs could then demand tax returns from real people at real addresses for every company having a bank account, and no such company could be struck off until it had filed all its accounts and tax returns.
 Much of the data on who owes corporation tax in the UK could have been captured at a stroke.